kasimiraula/item_tracker/README.md

 This application is used to track the amounts your owned items are being used.
 You can track whatever item you wish and compare the usages of several items to conclude necessary / unnecessary stuff.
 Demo running in https://manage-items.herokuapp.com/

+Login with usern: testaaja, passw: testaaja1234 to test the demo.

 ## Current development status: on hold

 #### Still to come: